Privacy Policy

 • to administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

-• to improve our website to ensure that content is presented in the most effective manner for you and for your computer; to assess your application for employment opportunities; to assess your application for business opportunities;
+• to improve our website to ensure that content is presented in the most effective manner for you and for your computer;

 • to enable the performance of contracts with you;